schemacrawler/SchemaCrawler/schemacrawler-distrib/src/examples/markdown/examples/chain/chain-readme.md

 1. Make sure that java is on your PATH
 2. Start a command shell in the `_downloader` directory
-3. Run `download.cmd javascript` (or `download.sh javascript` on Unix) to install serialization support using JavaScript, if you are using Java 15 or above
+3. Run `download.cmd javascript` (or `download.sh javascript` on Unix) to install support for JavaScript, if you are using Java 15 or above

 ## How to Run
 1. Make sure that java is on your PATH